DirtyHarryLYL/HAKE/README.md

 Note that: image-level means that what Human-Object Interactions are included in an image, and the corrsponding task is the HOI recognition (image-level multi-label classification from [HICO](http://www-personal.umich.edu/~ywchao/hico/)).
 Meanwhile, instance-level means that what HOIs are performed by a person, and the task is HOI detection (instance-level multi-label classification from [HICO-DET](http://www-personal.umich.edu/~ywchao/publications/chao_wacv2018.pdf)).
-The finer-grained instance-level annotations will be released soon for better exploring HOI detection problem.

 If you find HAKE useful, please cite our [paper](https://arxiv.org/abs/1904.06539):